Disappearance of Branson Perry

-Branson Kayne Perry (born February 24, 1981; disappeared April 11, 2001) was an American missing person who vanished under mysterious circumstances from his residence at 304 West Oak Street in Skidmore, Missouri.
-His disappearance received national media coverage and was profiled extensively by journalist and crime writer Diane Fanning in a book concerning Perry's relative, Bobbie Jo Stinnett, who was murdered and had her unborn child stolen in 2004.
+Branson Kayne Perry (born February 24, 1981; disappeared April 11, 2001) is an American missing person who vanished from his home at 304 West Oak Street, Skidmore, Missouri.
+His disappearance received national media coverage and was profiled extensively by journalist and crime writer Diane Fanning in a book concerning Perry's relative Bobbie Jo Stinnett, who was murdered and had her unborn child stolen in 2004.

-Timeline

-Perry disappeared on the afternoon of April 11, 2001, after walking out of his house, having told a visiting friend that he was returning a pair of jumper cables to an exterior shed.
-This was the last time he was seen.
-After several years of investigation, police arrested Jack Wayne Rogers of Fulton, Missouri, on various charges unrelated to Perry's disappearance.
-In their investigation, they recovered message board posts made from Rogers's home computer that described a first-hand account of Perry's rape and murder.
-Rogers denied any involvement, and was sentenced to thirty years in prison on the unrelated charges in 2004.

 Background

-Branson Kayne Perry was born February 24, 1981, and raised in Skidmore, Missouri.
+Perry was born February 24, 1981, and raised in Skidmore, Missouri.
 He graduated from Nodaway-Holt High School in 1999.
-After graduating, he worked odd jobs, including work as a roofer and helping maintain a traveling petting zoo in the area.
-Perry resided with his father, Bob Perry, at 304 West Oak Street in Skidmore; his parents were recently divorced.
-Perry suffered from tachycardia, a condition that made his heart race excessively.
+After graduating he worked odd jobs, including work as a roofer and helping maintain a traveling petting zoo in the area.
+He lived with his father, Bob Perry, at 304 West Oak Street in Skidmore; his parents were recently divorced.
+The younger Perry suffered from tachycardia, a condition that made his heart race excessively.
 He was a black belt in hapkido.

+On April 7, 2001, Perry visited the home of his neighbor Jason Biermann and was inadvertently drugged.
+While intoxicated, he allegedly danced around the house nude, shaved his pubic hair and engaged in sex with Biermann.
+After the incident, Perry confessed it to his father and was upset as he felt he had been taken advantage of.
+Perry's father said he knew that his son was homosexual and suspected he had had encounters with men in the past, and was angry with Biermann for "drugging and then using his son."

 Disappearance

-On a Wednesday afternoon of April 11, 2001, Perry invited his friend, Jena, over to his house to help clean the residence as his father, Bob Perry, who had recently been hospitalized, was due to return home.
-At this same time, two other unnamed men were outside the residence working on Bob's car, which needed a new alternator.
+On the afternoon of April 11, 2001, Perry invited his friend Jena over to his house to help clean the residence as his father, Bob Perry, who had recently been hospitalized, was due to return home.
+At the time, two other unnamed men were outside the residence working on Bob's car, which needed a new alternator.
 At approximately 3:00 p.m., Perry told Jena he was going to take a pair of jumper cables outside to a shed adjacent to the house.
 This was the last time he was seen.